robrich/angular-tutorial/src/chapters/chapter06-header-footer.md

     * html (view)
     * spec file (test)
     * component (controller)
-    * add reference to the component in the app.module.ts file.
+    * added a reference to the component in the app.module.ts file.

 <div class="exercise-end"></div>